 Below the IP cameras, there are HD-TVI cameras.
-These cameras come with the same RG-6 cabling that are usually used in traditional CCTV systems.
+These cameras come with the same RG-6 cabling that is usually used in traditional CCTV systems.
 The resolution offered by these cameras is limited to 1080p Full HD.
 Unlike the IP cameras, HD-TVI cameras offer a range of only 1600 feet from the DVR and are available at lower prices.

-#2 Will CCTV Systems Provide Convictable Evidence?
+#2 Will Surveillance Security Systems Provide Convictable Evidence?

 Common scenarios include:

-• Capturing of license plates during both the day and night without losing detail due to direct sun light or from headlights.
+• Capturing of license plates during both the day and night without losing detail due to direct sunlight or from headlights.

 • Capturing polychromatic images at night at full framerates.